-- (ii) specific directives prescribed in the rules of the medical scheme. - (r) The defendants of a member are entitled to participate in the same benefit option as the member. - (s) The continuation, subject to the prescribed conditions, of the membership of a member, who retires from the service of his or her employer or whose employment is terminated by his or her employer on account of age, ill-health or other disability and his or her defendants. - (t) For continued membership of a member's defendants, subject to the prescribed conditions, after the death of that member, until such dependant becomes a member of, or is admitted as a dependant of a member of another medical scheme. - (u) If the members of a medical scheme who are members of that medical scheme by virtue of their employment by a particular employer terminate their membership of the said medical scheme with the object of obtaining membership of another medical scheme or of establishing a new medical scheme, such other or new medical scheme shall admit to membership, without a waiting period or the imposition of new restrictions on account of the state of his or her health or the health of any of his or her defendants, any member or a dependant of such first mentioned medical scheme who- - (i) is a person or persons contemplated in paragraph (s); or - (ii) is a person or persons contemplated in paragraph (t). - (2) A medical scheme shall not cancel or suspend a member's membership or that of any of his or her defendants, except on the grounds of- - (a) failure to pay, within the time allowed in the medical scheme's rules, the membership fees required in such rules; - (b) failure to repay any debt due to the medical scheme; - (c) submission of fraudulent claims; - (d) committing any fraudulent act; or - (e) the non-disclosure of material information. - (3) A medical scheme shall not provide in its rules- - (a) for the exclusion of any applicant or a dependant of an applicant, subject to the conditions as may be prescribed, from membership except for a restricted membership scheme as provided for in this Act; - (b) for the exclusion of any applicant or a dependant of an applicant who would otherwise be eligible for membership to a restricted membership scheme; and - (c) for the imposition of waiting periods or new restrictions on account of the state of health of any member who has been a member or a dependant of a member of another medical scheme for a continuous period of at least two years and whose membership has been terminated because of change of employment and who applies for membership within three months after the termination of membership from the other medical scheme.
+- (t) For continued membership of a member's dependants, subject to such conditions as may be prescribed, after the death of that member, until such dependant becomes a member of, or is admitted as a dependant of a member of another medical scheme. - [paragraph (t) substituted by section 9(c) of Act 55 of 2001] - (u) If the members of a medical scheme who are members of that medical scheme by virtue of their employment by a particular employer terminate their membership of the said medical scheme with the object of obtaining membership of another medical scheme or of establishing a new medical scheme, such other or new medical scheme shall admit to membership, without a waiting period or the imposition of new restrictions on account of the state of his or her health or the health of any of his or her defendants, any member or a dependant of such first mentioned medical scheme who- - (i) is a person or persons contemplated in paragraph (s); or - (ii) is a person or persons contemplated in paragraph (t). - (2) A medical scheme shall not cancel or suspend a member's membership or that of any of his or her defendants, except on the grounds of- - (a) failure to pay, within the time allowed in the medical scheme's rules, the membership fees required in such rules; - (b) failure to repay any debt due to the medical scheme; - (c) submission of fraudulent claims; - (d) committing any fraudulent act; or - (e) the non-disclosure of material information. - (3) A medical scheme shall not provide in its rules- - (a) for the exclusion of any applicant or a dependant of an applicant, subject to the conditions as may be prescribed, from membership except for a restricted membership scheme as provided for in this Act; - (b) for the exclusion of any applicant or a dependant of an applicant who would otherwise be eligible for membership to a restricted membership scheme; and - (c) for the imposition of waiting periods other than as provided for in section 29(A). [paragraph (c) substituted by section 9(d) of Act 55 of 2001]